-Submission / Evaluation of Synopsis
+3. Submission / Evaluation of Synopsis

-- 1. The candidates shall prepare their synopsis as per guidelines provided by the Advanced Studies & Research Board, available on university website. - 2.
+- 1. The candidates shall prepare their synopsis as per guidelines provided by the Advanced Studies & Research Board, available on UHS website. - 2.
 The research topic in clinical subject should have 30% component related to basic sciences and 70% component related to applied clinical sciences.
 The research topic must consist of a reasonable sample size and sufficient numbers of variables to give training to the candidate to conduct research, to collect & analyze the data. - 3.
-Synopsis of research project shall be submitted by the end of the 2nd year of MS program.
+Synopsis of research project shall be submitted by the end of the 3rd year of MS program.
 The synopsis after review by an Institutional Review Committee, shall be submitted to the University for consideration by the Advanced Studies & Research Board, through the Principal / Dean /Head of the institution.

-Submission of Thesis
+4. Submission of Thesis

-- 1. Thesis shall be submitted by the candidate duly recommended by the Supervisor. - 2.
-The minimum duration between approval of synopsis and submission of thesis shall be one year. - 3.
-The research thesis must be compiled and bound in accordance with the Thesis Format Guidelines approved by the University and available on website. - 4.
-The research thesis will be submitted along with the fee prescribed by the University.
+- Thesis shall be submitted by the candidate duly recommended by the Supervisor. - The minimum duration between approval of synopsis and submission of thesis shall be one year, but the thesis can not be submitted later than 8 years of enrolment. - 3.
+The research thesis must be compiled and bound in accordance with the Thesis Format Guidelines approved by the University and available on website. - The research thesis will be submitted along with the fee prescribed by the University.

-Thesis Examination
+5. Thesis Examination